Get

 Male vs Female

 Male Dutch Shepherds are slightly larger than their female counterparts.
 Males stand a couple of inches taller, but they can weigh 10 to 20 pounds more.
 Most of this weight is made up of muscle.
-Females are typically leaner and slenderer than the males.
+Female Dutch Shepherds are typically leaner and slenderer than the males.
 Overall, there is little difference between males and females when it comes to temperament and behavior.
 The largest differences are in the overall height and weight of each sex.
 No matter which sex you get, spaying or neutering your dog when they are old enough can reduce the risk of undesirable mating behaviors and certain types of cancers, as well as prevent pregnancy in female dogs if your dog were to roam away from home.

 3 Little-Known Facts About the Dutch Shepherd